Tanu-N-Prabhu/Python/README.md

 __________________________________________________________________________________________________________________________________

-## If the jupyter notebook doesn't load.
+<b>If the jupyter notebook doesn't load.
 Don't worry just copy and paste the link to [nbviewer](https://nbviewer.jupyter.org).
-Because most of my jupyter notebooks are not loading.
+Because most of my jupyter notebooks are not loading.</b>